 Peace Corps Warns Public about Bogus Internet Dog and Animal Scams

-"Since May of 2009, we are aware of nine U.S. citizens and one Canadian citizen who have been victims of a pet scam," said Peace Corps Inspector General Kathy Buller.
+"Since February of 2007, we are aware of seven U.S. citizens who have been victims of a pet scam," said Peace Corps Inspector General Kathy Buller.
 "We want to let the public know they should be careful in responding to ads for pet adoptions overseas, especially if the ads claim some type of Peace Corps affiliation."

 # # #